conall88/crypto_capital_gains_tax_helper/README.md

 This repo comes with two executable Java classes:

 1. HistoryAssembler - Assembles all of your transactions (from various exchanges, and manual entries) into a single JSON file, complete with the BTC and USD values as pulled from GDAX and Poloniex APIs. (no auth needed)
-2. HistoryAnalyzer - Reads the history.json file and generates a CSV file of all your sell events, complete with the cost basis of each sale and its ST/LT determination (among other things).
+2. HistoryAnalyzer - Reads the JSON file and generates a CSV file of all your sell events, complete with the cost basis of each sale and its ST/LT determination (among other things).

-### BEST FIT SCENARIO
+### IS CRYPTO_CAPITAL_GAINS_TAX_HELPER RIGHT FOR YOU?

 - You are American (US) or USD works for you and ST/LT rules are similar.
 - You used Coinbase, GDAX, Poloniex and Gemini only.
 (Suggest others via Github, please.)
 - Your Poloniex trades have either ETH or BTC on one side.
 (XMR not yet supported.)
 - You did minimal on-chain transactions such as ICOs\*
 - You had minimal non-exchange crypto events like getting paid in crypto, earning via Dapp, buying/selling in-person, etc\*
-- You didn&#39;t buy/sell on exchanges on others&#39; behalf\*

-\*A few is fine as you can add/exclude these manually.
+\*A few is fine as you can include these manually.

 ### HOW TO USE